-The trails are open year-round, currently Tuesday through Saturday from 9 a.m. to 4 p.m., weather conditions permitting.
+The trails are open year-round, currently Tuesday through Sunday from 9 a.m. to 4 p.m., weather conditions permitting.
 The grounds are closed on Mondays.
 The park maintains more than 2 miles of trails through a natural area which contains a rich diversity of living things in a variety of habitats, including a red maple swamp and shrub swamp; forest areas of sugar maple, birch, hickory, oak and beech; open meadows and a traprock ridge.
 Here delicate spring wildflowers bloom among the broken pieces of basaltic rock—rock that once flowed as hot lava covering the habitat of Connecticut’s dinosaurs.
 Please note, no pets or bikes are allowed on the nature trails.

 Casting may be made at our Casting Area, Tuesday through Sunday, from May 1 to October 31 during the posted hours only: 9 a.m. to 3:30 p.m.
 The process does not work well in wet weather.

 Prepare to make ONE cast so that all visitors have the chance to participate.

 • Cloth rags and paper towels • 5-gallon plastic bucket

 • 10 pounds of Plaster-of-Paris (no substitutions) Instructions

 1. Clear off the Eubrontes Track and metal ring with broom and rags.
 DO NOT USE WATER.

 2. Oil the track and ring with your hands.

 3. Center ring on the track and wrap rags around the outside of the ring.